theQRL/zond-package/README.md

       # Additional labels to be added.
 Default to empty
       labels: {}

-    # Blobber can be enabled with the `blobber_enabled` flag per client or globally
-    # Defaults to false
-    blobber_enabled: false

-    # Blobber extra params can be passed in to the blobber container
-    # Defaults to empty
-    blobber_extra_params: []

     # A set of parameters the node needs to reach an external block building network
     # If `null` then the builder infrastructure will not be instantiated
     # Example: